nvwns1/onlineartgallery1/README.md

 git clone https://github.com/nvwns1/online-art-gallery.git

 ### Step 2: Configure the database:
-- Create a new database in your MYSQL server
+- Create a new database (oag) in your MYSQL server
-- Import the SQL file included i the repository ('database.sql')
+- Import the SQL file included in the repository ('oag.sql')
 - [Additional Step: Update the configuration file with your database]

 ### Launch the application: